 These mini pumpkin pies are an adaptation of my favorite pumpkin pie recipe.

 - Reduced Amount: The most notable change is the reduced amount of filling.
 We don’t need as much filling as we would for a large 9-inch pie.
-These mini pumpkin pies are dough heavy– lots of crust in each bite.
+These mini pumpkin pies are dough heavy—lots of crust in each bite.
 The filling really has to stand out, so we’ll use flavorful brown sugar and extra pumpkin pie spice.
+You can use homemade pumpkin pie spice here!

-This recipe uses 1 and 1/4 cups (285g) of pumpkin puree and if you have more to use up, here are recipes to use leftover pumpkin puree.
+This recipe uses 1 and 1/4 cups (285g) of pumpkin puree and if you have more to use up, here are recipes to make with leftover pumpkin puree.

 More Variations of Pumpkin Pie